 Hisense* Adopts the Base Kit to Develop Its New Ultrasound Imaging Application

 The Hisense* new ultrasound imaging platform consists of GPUs and CPUs in its computing architecture for ultrasound desktop and portable devices.
 They not only migrated key CUDA* kernel functions to SYCL* to run on current and future generations of Intel CPUs using the Intel® DPC++ Compatibility Tool, but also simplified programming for their cross-architecture systems.
-Using Intel® oneAPI toolkit components including the Intel® oneAPI DPC++/C++ Compiler, Intel IPP, Intel® oneAPI Math Kernel Library (oneMKL), and oneTBB has helped in reducing the total post-processing time in the ultrasonic system for signals and images.
-Intel oneAPI toolkits helps them simplify their development efforts and deliver better products to their end users.
+Using Intel® oneAPI Base Toolkit components including the Intel® oneAPI DPC++/C++ Compiler, Intel IPP, Intel® oneAPI Math Kernel Library (oneMKL), and oneTBB has helped in reducing the total post-processing time in the ultrasonic system for signals and images.
+Intel toolkits help them simplify their development efforts and deliver better products to their end users.

 Johns Hopkins University School of Medicine